 - How to encourage risk-taking in the classroom

 PBS Teacherline courses

-PBS teacherline courses are AMAZING!
-They are self-paced and you can complete them on Canvas LMS.
-They are very interactive and offer a lot of great content, presented in a visually appealing way so that you can learn easily.
+PBS teacher line courses are AMAZING!
+They are self-paced, and you can complete them on Canvas LMS.
+They are very interactive and offer a lot of great content, presented visually appealing so that you can learn easily.